HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 # Exception

-Python uses special objects called <i class="term">exceptions</i> to manage errors that arise during a program’s execution.
-Whenever an error occurs that makes Python unsure what to do next, it creates an <i class="term">exception object</i>.
-If you write code that handles the exception, the program will continue running.
-If you don’t handle the exception, the program will halt and show a *traceback*, which includes a report of the exception that was raised.
+Python uses special <i class="emphasize">objects</i> called <i class="term">exceptions</i> to manage errors that arise during a program’s execution.
+If an error occurs that makes Python unsure what to do next, the program will halt, create an <i class="term">exception object</i>, and display a <i class="term">traceback</i>, which includes a report of the exception that was raised, but if we could write code to handle the exception properly, the program will continue running.

 Exceptions are handled with `try-except` blocks.
-A `try-except` block asks Python to do something, but it also tells Python what to do if an exception is raised.
-When you use `try-except` blocks, your programs will continue running even if things start to go wrong (without interrupting and exiting the program).
-Instead of tracebacks, which can be confusing for users to read, users will see friendly error messages that you write.
+A `try-except` block not only asks Python to do something, but also tells Python what to do if an exception is raised.
+When we use `try-except` blocks, our programs will continue running, without interrupting and exiting the program, even if things start to go wrong.
+Instead of tracebacks, which can be confusing for users to read, users will see friendly error messages that programmer write.

 The function of Python `try-except` block is like MATLAB `try-catch` block[^4].
 {: .notice--primary}

 ## Handle the `ZeroDivisionError` exception by `try-except` block

-When we divide a number by zero in Python, a `ZeroDivisionError` error will occur:
+When we divide a number by zero in Python, an error will occur:

 ```python
 print(5/0)